sensu/sensu-go-workshop/README.md

    What happened?
 Did you notice that the event is now "green" in the Sensu web app, and our Pagerduty incident should have been automatically resolved.

-3. Enrich observations with additional context, and modify pipeline behaviors
+3. Enrich observations with additional context.

    In Sensu, every event must be associated with an [Entity][1-3].
 An Entity represents **anything** that needs to be monitored, such as a physical or